mdhdoan/hospital_routing/hospital/README.md

 # hospital_distribution_outline:
 * **Abstract**:
 	In the real world, there are many problems in managing a supply chain.
 Hospital supply chain is but a small part of the industry, yet extremely vital.
 Without sufficient supplies of medicine and medical supplies, hospitals cannot function properly.
-In this situation, we are given the task of designing and implementing a supply plan for hospitals, specifically in Ottawa-Gatineau.
-Given the propblem of supplying hospitals with their needs, we would attempt to apply a greedy algorithm to find the optimal routes available to traverse and delivery supplies.
+In this situation, the task given is to design and implement a supply plan for hospitals, specifically in Ottawa-Gatineau.
+Given the propblem of supplying hospitals with their needs, this work is a description of an attempt to apply a generic greedy algorithm to find the optimal routes available to traverse and delivery supplies.
 * **Introduction**:
-	Hospital supplying is an important aspect in keeping hospitals running and operating.
+	* Hospital supplying is an important aspect in keeping hospitals running and operating.
 A hospital needs many things to keep it running, but in this problem, they shall be refined into 5 categories:
 	* Food:
 		* All staying patients will have 3 meals a day
 		* Medical staffs will work in 3 shifts, each will have their own meal.
 Hence medical staffs will also require 3 meals a day.
 Those who work on the night shift (11:00pm-7:00am) are also volunteers, these numbers can be changed daily, due to patients' requirement